 Walt Disney World

 The famous Disney World – including the Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom – needs no introduction.
-What does need recognition is Disney World’s same impressive level of hospitality and services to guests with special needs as to every other guest who visits the parks.
+What does need recognition is Disney World’s same impressive level of hospitality and services to guests using a wheelchair rental in Orlando as to every other guest who visits the parks.
 Guides for guests with disabilities and park guide maps are especially helpful to ensure that individuals with special needs enjoy a magical visit.
 Also available is a Guest Assistance Card (GAC) for guests with an Orlando wheelchair rental or with hidden disabilities which let the Disney cast members know of your disability.
 Guests should ask for it at the Guest Relations window.
 Many Disney attractions, restaurants, shops and shows are accessible to all guests.
 In some cases, guests may need to transfer from their wheelchairs onto an attraction vehicle.
 Individuals with disabilities get prime seats (first-come, first-served) on all parade routes, and some show areas have designated viewing places for guests with disabilities.
 Many of the transportation systems at the Disney parks are accessible to guests with disabilities.
 Guests with visual disabilities may choose a Braille guidebook or an audio tour of the parks.
 For guests with hearing disabilities, listening devices are available at various locations.
 Some attractions offer reflective and video captioning, or have scripts available.
 Service animals are permitted in the parks; where the animals can go is different within the various parks.

 Orlando Interesting Fact: Orange County – the county in which Orlando is in – was formerly called Mosquito County.
 In 1945, when Florida became a state, Orange County was renamed from Mosquito County for the fruit that constituted the county’s main product.